GoogleCloudPlatform/spring-cloud-gcp/.github/pull_request_template.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: waiting-for-triage
-assignees: ''

----
 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow before opening an issue or a PR: